Advanced Path Tracing#

 Ray Tracing can be implemented in many ways, depending on the desired performances, the level of accuracy needed, or the representation of the geometry.

-Here, we will implement deterministic (or exact) Ray Tracing.
+Here, we will implement exhaustive (also referred to as deterministic or exact) RT.
 That is, we want to generate all possible paths from TX to RX, that undergo up to a maximum number of interactions with the environment.
 Interactions can be reflections, diffractions, etc.

 One way to generate all possible paths is to represent the problem as a graph.
-Then, the goal is to find all the paths from the node corresponding to TX, to the node corresponding to RX, while possibly visiting intermediate nodes in the graph, where each corresponds to a specific primitive in the scene (here, a triangle).
+Then, the goal is to find all the paths from the node corresponding to TX, to the node corresponding to RX, while possibly visiting intermediate nodes in the graph, where each corresponds to a specific primitive—or object—in the scene (here, a triangle).

 A graph algorithm will therefore generate a list of path candidates.
 We use the word candidate to emphasize that this is not a real path (i.e., not 3D coordinates), but only an ordered list of nodes to visit, for a given path.

-Then, this is the role of the path finding method (e.g., image_method or fermat_path_on_planar_mirrors) to find the exact coordinates of that path.
+Then, this is the role of the path tracing method (e.g., image_method or fermat_path_on_planar_mirrors) to determine the exact coordinates of that path.

 Let’s select a subset of our primitives to understand what we have just talked about.